megat69/ACPL/README.md

 <seconds>
 Can be an integer value, a float value, or a variable (`int` or `float` only).
 If you use a variable, the syntax is `pause({<variable_type> <variable_name>}).

+## Changelog for 1.2
+- Added syntax highlighting for sublime text (`.acpl` and `.acpl-ini` files)
+- Added multiple variable support in print
+- Added a `reload` command for the console
+- Upgraded `startup.acpl-ini`

 ## Changelog for 1.0
 ### **1.0 is here !**